sass/libsass-python/docs/frameworks/flask.rst

 Using with Flask
 ================

-This guide explains how to use libsass with Flask_ web framework.
+This guide explains how to use libsass with the Flask_ web framework.
-:mod:`sassutils` package provides several tools that can be integrated to web applications written in Flask.
+:mod:`sassutils` package provides several tools that can be integrated into web applications written in Flask.

 .. _Flask: http://flask.pocoo.org/